iZettle/Presentation/README.md

 ## Field tested

 Presentation was developed, evolved and field-tested over the course of several years, and is pervasively used in [iZettle](https://izettle.com)'s highly acclaimed point of sales app.

+## Collaborate

+You can collaborate with us on our Slack workspace.
+Ask questions, share ideas or may be just participate in ongoing discussions.
+To get an invitation, write to us at [ios-oss@izettle.com](mailto:ios-oss@izettle.com)